MeteoSwiss/opendata-nwp-demos/README.md

 ## 🚀 Getting Started
-### Option 1: Run in Google Colab
+### Option 1: Run in Renku

-Open the notebook in Google Colab.
-The first code cell will install all dependencies automatically only in Colab.
+Open the notebook in [Renkulab](https://renkulab.io/).
+You can run the notebook without any further installtion.

 ### Option 2: Run locally